Nikon D5300 versus Canon 200D

 The Nikon D5300 and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in October 2013 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Canon 200D.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5300 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D5300 and the Canon 200D is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is somewhat smaller (7 percent) than the Nikon D5300.
 Moreover, the 200D is slightly lighter (6 percent) than the D5300.
 In this context, it is worth noting that neither the D5300 nor the 200D are weather-sealed.